li-yanhao/masksim/README.md

 ```

-(WARNING: Due to a large-scale cyberattack, the dataset stored on the server of Université Paris-Saclay was unavailable.
+(WARNING: Due to a large-scale cyberattack, the dataset stored on the server of Université Paris-Saclay is unavailable.
 We are redoing the data assemblage and finding an alternative storage space.
 The links will be updated later.)

 ## Evaluation